zixiangcodes/react-assessment/README.md

 # Instructions:
-To run:
+To run the it:
-User Interface/Frontend
--cd crud
+- cd crud
--npm install
+- npm install
--npm start
+- npm start

 Runs the app in the development mode.
 Open http://localhost:5000 (or it will automatically open it) to view it in your browser.

-Libraries used:
+**Libraries used: **
 React Router DOM      : https://www.npmjs.com/package/react-router-dom
 Axios                 : https://www.npmjs.com/package/axios
 Node SASS (for SCSS)  : https://www.npmjs.com/package/node-sass

 # Credits:
-- Thank you, to Fariz Gaskin for your classes.
+- Thank you, to Fariz Gaskin for your classes!
 - Special thanks to the Zero to Mastery Discord Server community for helping me understand what was wrong with my code.
+- Huge thanks to Sean Christoph Gordon for hearing my rants sometimes.
 - As always, grateful to Fave for the opportunity to work in the FaveTech Hub program.

 # Disclaimer: